GilOliveira/schemadotorg/README.md

 # TBD

+- Should you be able to map the same field to multiple properties?
+  - body => description and disambiguatingDescription

 - Should Drupal names and ids be stored in the database or dynamically generated?

 - Should the schema type be added to terms as field or property?